-Credit: Students will also be evaluated based upon their progress towards the learning goals, assessed from classroom, seminar, and assignment performance.
-Students will receive 6 graduate credits at the completion of each quarter if all course requirements have been satisfactorily completed.
+Credit: Students will receive 6 graduate credits at the completion of each quarter if all course requirements have been satisfactorily completed to meet course objectives.
 No partial credit will be awarded.
 Incompletes may be offered on case-by-case basis.
 Refer to MPA student handbook.
-Credit denial decisions will be made by the faculty team.
-Denial of credit for two terms of core may result in expulsion from the MPA program.
-Plagiarism (i.e., using other peoples' work as your own), failing to complete one or more assignments, completing one or more assignments late (without having made arrangements before the due date), or multiple absences may constitute denial of total credit.
-Unexcused absences or lack of academic work may result in no credit at the discretion of the faculty.
-The faculty team makes decisions for no credit when necessary, based on absence or failure to meet academic course requirements.
-Students at risk of losing credit will receive written notification at the mid-point of the course.
+Credit denial decisions are made by the faculty team.
+Denial of credit for two terms of Core may result in expulsion from the MPA program.
+Plagiarism (i.e., using other peoples' work as your own), failing to complete one or more assignments, completing more than one assignment late, or multiple absences may constitute denial of total credit for the quarter.
+Students will be evaluated based upon their progress towards the learning goals that will be assessed from classroom, seminar, and assignment performance.
+Students at risk of losing credit will receive written notification.

 Evaluation: Written self-evaluations and a seminar faculty evaluation are required for credit at the end of each quarter, along with faculty evaluations of students.
-Student evaluations of their seminar faculty are due the Monday of evaluation week.
-(Students may elect to submit faculty evaluations to faculty directly to Program Secretaries; Patricia Bateman & Susan DeRosa, Lab II).
+Evaluations are due at the end of Week 10.
+Evaluation conferences are also required and will be scheduled during evaluation week with your seminar faculty member.
+Students may elect to submit faculty evaluations directly to Program Secretaries, Lab II, lab2support@evergreen.edu

-Multiculturalism & Diversity: Faculty and students will actively work towards contextually weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminar and group projects.
+Multiculturalism & Diversity: Faculty and students work toward weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminar and group projects.

-Learning Styles: Faculty will actively work towards providing information in multiple formats: auditory, visual, kinesthetic, etc. However, style applications are limited to means appropriate for the classroom environment.
-(Activities such as surfing the internet, reading unrelated materials, playing with a PDA, tablet, IPOD, laptop, or cell phone are not appropriate.)
+Learning Styles: Faculty endeavor to provide information in multiple formats: auditory, visual, kinesthetic, etc. However, style applications are limited to means appropriate for the classroom environment.
 Consult your seminar faculty to discuss learning style options or personal challenges.

-Accommodations will be provided for any student who desires them through a working relationship with Access Services, the Writing Center and the Quantitative and Symbolic Reasoning Center.
+Accommodations: are provided for any student who desires them through a working relationship with Access Services, the Writing Center and the Quantitative and Symbolic Reasoning Center.
 To request academic accommodations due to a disability, please contact the office of Access Services for Students with Disabilities (867-6348 or 6364).
 Information about a disability or health condition will be regarded as confidential.
-Please refer to TESC's Students With Disabilities Policy: http://www.evergreen.edu/policies/g-studentada.htm
+Please refer to TESC's Students With Disabilities Policy here.

-Other Expectations of Students and Faculty: to promote a cooperative, supportive atmosphere within the community; give everyone opportunity for self-reflection and expression; use high standards in reading the text and preparing our papers, lectures, and comments in seminar; handle all disputes in a spirit of goodwill; discuss any problems involving others in the learning community directly with the individuals involved.
-We abide by the social contract (http://apps.leg.wa.gov/WAC/default.aspx?cite=174-121-010), the student conduct code (http://www.evergreen.edu/studentaffairs/studentconduct.htm) and the non-discrimination policies and procedures at TESC (http://www.evergreen.edu/policies/g-nondiscr.htm).
+Other Expectations of Students and Faculty: We commit to promoting a cooperative, supportive atmosphere within the community; give everyone opportunity for self-reflection and expression; use high standards in reading the text and preparing our papers, lectures, and comments in seminar; handle all disputes in a spirit of goodwill; and discuss any problems involving others in the learning community directly with the individuals involved.

+We abide by the social contract, the student conduct code and the non-discrimination policies and procedures at TESC.